 - In a recording studio

 You want a well-constructed cajon with controlled, clean sound.
 Look to Kopf for high quality USA construction and consistent full response.
-We especially like the Birch Series DeUno Cajon.
+We especially like the Tycoon Percussion Intercontinental Series Wenge Cajon.

 - With friends at drum jams

-Several cool options here: Check out the Toca Triple Conga Cajon that you can play standing up or Meinl's affordable Headliner Cajons.
+Several cool options here: Check out the Toca Triple Conga Cajon that you can play standing up or our own affordable Endeavor Cajons.

 2. How much snare response do you want from your drum?